 Value Function Description 2271 Ana3 threshold Output will be active when the measurement of analogue input 3 [1st spare measure] is over or under the set value; it will not de-activate until measurement is under or over [set value +/- hysteresis value].
 To choose the direction of the protection, see Configuration -> engine/battery settings [SS measure 1 min or max thresh.].
 To be programmed and used with the following parameters: "Meas 1 thresh."
 [E1428], "Meas 1 hyst."
 [E1429].
 2272 Ana4 threshold Output will be active when the measurement of analogue input 4 [2nd spare measure] is over or under the set value; it will not de-activate until measurement is under or over [set value +/- hysteresis value].
 To choose the direction of the protection, see Configuration -> engine/battery settings [SS measure 2 min or max thresh.].
 To be programmed and used with the following parameters: "Meas 2 thresh."
 [E1430] and "Meas 2 hyst."
 [E1431].
 2525 GE available Will activate when the genset has completed its start sequence in auto mode - can be used for external logic.
 The output will be activated when GENSYS 2.0 is in Auto mode and the power state [E2071] is not in fault.
 2767 Heavy consumer authorization #1 Output activated when starting heavy consumer number 1 is allowed in the "Heavy consumer control" sequence.
-See §15.2 2931 Heavy consumer authorization #2 Output activated when starting heavy consumer number 2 is allowed in the "Heavy consumer control" sequence.
-See §15.2 2933 Heavy consumer authorization #3 Output activated when starting heavy consumer number 3 is allowed in the "Heavy consumer control" sequence.
-See §15.2 2935 Heavy consumer authorization #4 Output activated when starting heavy consumer number 4 is allowed in the "Heavy consumer control" sequence.
-See §15.2 2838 Fuel (inverted) Inverted of the Fuel output [E2019].
+See below, §15.1 2931 Heavy consumer authorization #2 Output activated when starting heavy consumer number 2 is allowed in the "Heavy consumer control" sequence.
+See below, §15.1 2933 Heavy consumer authorization #3 Output activated when starting heavy consumer number 3 is allowed in the "Heavy consumer control" sequence.
+See below, §15.1 2935 Heavy consumer authorization #4 Output activated when starting heavy consumer number 4 is allowed in the "Heavy consumer control" sequence.
+See below, §15.1 2838 Fuel (inverted) Inverted of the Fuel output [E2019].
 This function allows to use the Fuel relay output A2 with an inverted polarity.
-2927 Syncing U=U The unit is actually in voltage synchronization mode (to parallel with the Mains or busbar).
+5000 Unload brker 1 Order output to close generator breaker n°1 upon start if the nominal power <e4001< td=""></e4001<> 5001 Unload brker 2 Order output to close generator breaker n°1 upon start if the nominal power <e4002< td=""></e4002<> 5002 Unload brker 3 Order output to close generator breaker n°1 upon start if the nominal power <e4003< td=""></e4003<> 5003 Unload brker 4 Order output to close generator breaker n°1 upon start if the nominal power <e4004< td=""></e4004<> 5004 Unload brker 5 Order output to close generator breaker n°1 upon start if the nominal power <e4005< td=""></e4005<> 2927 Syncing U=U The unit is actually in voltage synchronization mode (to parallel with the Mains or busbar).
 2320 Alternator voltage presence Will activate when the generator is started and generator voltage is OK.
 2883 GE on load Will activate when generator voltage is OK and GE breaker is close.
-2950 Parallel with mains Will activated when generator and mains breaker are closed